niu-gdo/game-developers-library/docs/tutorials/unity/first-step-series/unity-first-step-install.md

 In Unity Hub, go to 'Installs', then select 'Install Editor'.

-Pick the version Unity Recommends, likely one tagged 'LTS', or 'Long Term Support'.
+For your own projects, you should pick the 'LTS' (Long-term support) version Unity recommends.
+However, this tutorial series uses version `2021.3.19f1`

 ### Installation Modules
 When installing a version of Unity, you will get the option of adding some additional modules.